Software Development Cost Calculator: Estimating With AI Powered Engineering

 Running the Offshore Math

-Senior developers in the US run $150-$200 per hour fully-loaded.
+US software developers earn a median around $133,000 a year per the Bureau of Labor Statistics, and once you load in benefits, overhead, equipment, and management, senior talent runs roughly $80-$150 per hour fully loaded.
 Senior developers at Full Scale in the Philippines run $30-$40 per hour.
 The cost reduction is real: 50-80 percent on fully-loaded developer cost when structured as a long-term team.

 If you’re seriously considering offshore for your project, the math gets more specific than this general-purpose calculator can model.
 We’ve built a dedicated offshore development cost analysis post with an offshore-specific ROI calculator that handles regional rate variations, productivity adjustments, and overlap-hour modeling.
 That’s the next step if the general calculator above has you curious about the offshore side.